yitalu/yitalu.github.io/research/index.markdown

 <h1>Work in Progress</h1>

-"Reproduction and Social Mobility" with Heidi Colleran, Anne Kandler, and Adam Powell.
+"The Coevolution of Human Fertility and Wealth Stratification" with Heidi Colleran, Anne Kandler, and Adam Powell.

 "Fertility Transitions" with Heidi Colleran. *The Oxford Handbook of Cultural Evolution*.
 Oxford University Press.